Raynos/topology/README.md

 In this example we replicate a scuttlebutt model over the network

+Because we use signal-channel for the networking and because
+    signal-channel can be used on either node.js or browser with the same API the below snippet works in browsers and node without any code changes

 ```js
 var fully = require("topology/fully")
     , SignalChannel = require("signal-channel")